 In addition to academic preparedness, students with autism should also learn about the different accommodations and support services available at their chosen colleges.
 These may include tutoring services, mentorship programs, and special accommodations for exams.
 For more detailed information, students and their families can refer to our article on colleges for autistic students.

 Moreover, students with autism should also set SMART goals to help them navigate their college journey.
 These goals should be Specific, Measurable, Achievable, Relevant, and Time-bound.
-For examples of SMART goals for students with autism, you can visit our article on examples of smart goals students autism.
+For examples of SMART goals for students with autism, you can visit our article on examples of smart goals for students with autism.

 Once in college, students with autism have various support systems available.
 According to the Journal of Autism and Developmental Disorders, these can range from formal accommodations such as extended time for tests to informal supports like faculty mentorship programs [4].